Ampthill (Cumberland County, Virginia): Ampthill

-Carter Henry Harrison died in 1793.
-In his will, Carter Henry willed Clifton to his son, Randolph, and The Fork to his son Robert.
-Robert sold The Fork to Shadrack Vaughan in 1804.
-Randolph later repurchased the property in 1815.
-The Fork was a clapboard structure of no more than three bedrooms.
-In 1815, the decision was made to add an addition to the existing manor.
+Around 1815, Randolph Harrison repurchased the Fork (still a clapboard structure), and began renovating the adjacent manor house.
 Randolph called upon his cousin, Thomas Jefferson, to design the brick addition that exists today.
-These plans exist today on file with the University of Virginia.
-The addition began its first phases of construction in 1835 and was completed in 1837.
-The two "houses" were separate for a number of years until a one-story passageway was built to connect the two.
-After the construction of the brick addition was completed the structure was renamed Ampthill.
+These plans survive today on file with the University of Virginia.
+The addition began in 1835 and was completed in 1837, and the structure was renamed "Ampthill."
+The two "houses" were separate for a number of years until a one-story passageway was built to connect them.
+Meanwhile, Randolp Harrison continued his father's tradition of public service by succeeding George W. Crump as one of Cumberland County's representatives in the Virginia House of Delegates in 1825, and won re-election once.

-It was listed on the National Register of Historic Places in 1972.

 Hard times and poor planning saw Ampthill pass from family member to family member over the years, finally falling out of the family's hands in 1923.
-Ampthill was then purchased by J. Rodgers and I. M. Baker, but as they were unable to meet the financial obligations of their mortgage, the land was then purchased by Frank Baber in 1933.
+Ampthill was then purchased by J. Rodgers and I. M. Baker, but their mortgage was ultimately foreclosed and the property then purchased by Frank Baber in 1933.
 This sale was never officially recorded, so Inez M. Baker, William Abernathy Baker and Irving Marshall Baker purchased the home from the Federal Land Bank in Baltimore and Frank and Mary Tyler Baber in 1936.
 The house was then sold to Dorothy Des Leal Neville and John Neville, who defaulted.
 Ampthill and the existing land was then auctioned and purchased by Thomas G. Hardy and Andrew E. Godsey in 1952.
 In November of that year, the Rea family purchased the home from the Hardys and the Godseys.
 The Rea family lived at Ampthill for a number of years and sold the home in 1986 to the Saunders family, who were descended from the Harrison line that originally lived at Ampthill.

 The Saunders later moved from the property and in 1998, the property was purchased by George Costen of Charlottesville.
 Beginning in 1999 and for a number of years that followed, Ampthill went under a major historic restoration, which included a near reconstruction of one of the outbuildings, which served as a garage for the Rea family for a number of years.

+Current status

-Ampthill was a bed and breakfast and enjoys the prestige of being the only privately owned Jeffersonian property in Virginia.
+Ampthill was listed on the National Register of Historic Places in 1972.
+It is currently operated as a bed and breakfast and enjoys the prestige of being the only privately owned Jeffersonian property in Virginia.
 Her windows are the original glass.
 Ampthill exists today on 60 acre of the original 2870 acres (11.6 km^{2}), is the home to 40 head of cattle and includes the manor house, four outbuildings and the barn, which dates to 1920, by far the youngest standing structure on the property.